robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-3-the-proxy.md

 ## 0. How our proxy will work

-In part 2, we decided that we would design our proxy to only proxy TCP connections that were intended for a single, target domain.
-When your phone wants to make a TCP connection with this target domain, it asks our fake DNS server from part 2 for that domain's IP address.
+In part 2, we decided that we would design our proxy to only proxy TCP connections that were intended for a single, target hostname.
+When your phone wants to make a TCP connection with this target hostname, it asks our fake DNS server from part 2 for that hostname's IP address.
 Our DNS server tells a small lie and responds with the local IP address of your laptop.
 Your phone takes this response at face value, and happily attempts to make a TCP connection with your laptop.
 Right now your laptop has no idea what to do with this request and so drops it on the floor.
 This is where our proxy comes in.

 Our proxy will run on your laptop and listen for incoming TCP connections on port 80 (by convention, the unencrypted HTTP port).
-When it receives one, presumably from your smartphone, it will first make another TCP connection, this time with our target domain's remote server.
+When it receives one, presumably from your smartphone, it will first make another TCP connection, this time with our target hostname's remote server.
 Second, it will take any data that it receives over the connection with your smartphone, and re-send it over its new connection with the remote server.
 Third, it will listen for response data coming back from the server.
 Fourth and finally, it will relay this response data back to your smartphone, completing the 4-step loop.
 Your smartphone will be able to talk to the remote server as normal, taking only a slight detour via our proxy.

 <img src="/images/tcp-3-big-picture.png" />